isomerpages/iras-taxacademy/_seminars-and-conferences/upcoming-seminars-and-conferences.md

 * Advice for aspiring tax lawyers
 * Q and A with participants

 **Admin Details**

 * This is a complimentary seminar, registration is on first come first served basis
-*

-**Admin Details**

-* This is a complimentary seminar, registration is on first come first served basis